Products & Solutions

-A piezoelectric vibration sensors uses the effect of mechanical strain caused by high-frequency motion of the equipment to detect acceleration and, hence, vibration.
+A piezoelectric vibration sensor (also known as piezo sensors) use the effect of mechanical strain caused by high-frequency motion of the equipment to detect acceleration and, hence, vibration.
 Certain materials such as quartz exhibit the piezoelectric effect, in which applying a mechanical stress to the material generates a positive or negative voltage.
 In a piezoelectric vibration sensor, the piezoelectric material is sandwiched between an unconstrained proof mass and the sensor frame.
-The sensor, in turn, is fixed to the device under test so that vibration of the asset causes the sensor housing to move.
+The sensor, in turn, is fixed to the device under test so that vibration of the motor or asset causes the sensor housing to move.
 The inertia of the proof mass causes it to apply stress to the piezoelectric material, generating a voltage.

 In vibrating equipment, the sensor will generate a pulse stream.
 The signal can be presented as a time waveform or processed by FFT to convert the data into a frequency spectrum for additional vibration analysis.

-Piezoelectric sensors are effective and well-characterized.
+Piezoelectric vibration sensors are effective and well-characterized.
 They operate with frequencies of up to 20 kHz and accuracies on the order of 1%.
 On the downside, they are expensive.
 The sensor engine alone costs between $300 and $500 for a single axis.
-In the case of a triaxial vibration monitor, the sensors alone could cost more than $1500.
+In the case of a tri-axial vibration monitoring application, the sensors alone could cost more than $1500.
 The sensor alone is not enough, however.

 Higher power consumption can be an issue for wireless vibration sensors that are battery-powered.
 Changing the battery on a single sensor every few years might not be a hardship.
 Changing hundreds of batteries in wireless sensors deployed across the facility can consume a significant amount of time.
 This is a factor for industrial maintenance departments, which are typically oversubscribed as it is.
 MEMS-based accelerometers provide an alternative.